aldomalaca1/SQLFactory/README.md

 This function will return a string with the sql instruction of the table so that it can be used in a database in sqlite.

-And well, that would be it, I hope someone will serve for their projects.
+And well, that would be it, I hope someone find this library helful.